How "Massive" Promotion Built 'Jaws' Into a Summer Blockbuster

 Prior to the wide release of Jaws on June 20, 1975, the film's producers were busily readying the global rollout of what would be a defining summer blockbuster.
 Universal launched "the largest expenditure on advertising of a release in the history of the company," the studio's publicity director told The Hollywood Reporter for a June 26, 1975 feature.
 That article, originally headlined "Ripping Response to Jaws," is an in-depth look at the savvy media strategy that built excitement for the film.
-Read it below.
+The original THR article is below:

 There is very little doubt left in many people's minds that Universal's Jaws will be a major blockbuster.
 In only four days of general release, the Richard Zanuck-David Brown film has grossed $8,919,576 in 409 situations nationally.
 Yet, the apparent ease with which this $8 million-plus film has succeeded belies the massive pre-release advertising and promotional campaign staged primarily by the film's producers.

 Having acquired the Jaws manuscript for approximately $175,000, Zanuck and Brown's first concern was to help make the book a best-seller.
 Once Bantam Books picked up the paperback rights for the Peter Benchley novel at a cost of $575,000, Zanuck, Brown and Bantam's chairman, Oscar Dystel, initiated a public opinion sampling by personally sending the Doubleday hardcover version of Jaws to selected "opinion holders."

 To preserve the identity of the film and book, Zanuck and Brown determined that all advertising and promotional material should bear the same Bantam-designed logo showing a shark rising on a girl swimmer.
 This logo has since appeared in advertising for the film itself, on the cover of the Bantam paperback, on billboards throughout the country, and even on the editorial pages of several newspapers.